Terms of Service

 "Library" means the personal collection of saved Releases and Playlists associated with a User's account.

-"Beta Phase" means the pre-revenue, pre-royalty period of Soundvia operations that follows the Alpha Phase, as further described in Section 16.
+"Beta Phase" means the pre-revenue, pre-royalty period of Soundvia LLC operations that follows the Alpha Phase, as further described in Section 18.

 "Secondary Artist" means a featured or contributing artist credited on a track who is not the primary uploading artist, whose credit is subject to acceptance as described in Section 5A.